metaphori/template-latex-thesis/README.md

 Once you have written significant increments of your dissertation, consider **asking feedback to your supervisor**.
 Send your supervisor a PDF (possibly, a diff wrt the previous PDF you shared -- e.g., using tools like [Draftable](https://draftable.com/)).

-#### FAQs and practical aspects:

-- *Q: When to start writing?*
-    - As soon as you have stable results to report.
-    - You may start early writing the background.
-    - Wait for results to be stable to write the bulk of your thesis (as the actual implementation is usually the most costly and time-consuming part of the job).
-    - Write introduction/abstract/conclusion at last.
-- *Q: What tool to actually write the thesis?*
-    - Use **LaTeX**
-- *Q: How to check for typos and grammatical issues?*
-    - NOTE: it is not a responsibility of the (co-)supervisor to find or fix these
-    - Consider using tools like [LanguageTool](https://github.com/languagetool-org/languagetool) for spell and grammar checking

 #### Typical structure for theses

 ##### Project-oriented theses